php-cache/documentation/docs/implementing-cache-pools/adapter-common.md

 [true, $value, $tags, $expirationTimestamp];
 ```

 Return `[false, null, [], null]` for a miss, an expired record, or malformed storage data.
-The tags must use strings for both keys and values.
+Each tag entry must be a two-element `[tag, generation]` string pair.
 The expiration value must be a Unix timestamp or `null`.

 ## Tag index hooks